Biographies: 2018 Board of Directors

 EDDY AMEEN, PhD, Chair

 After an internship at the Child Guidance Clinic of D.C.
 Superior Court led him to Washington.
 D.C., Ameen became involved with the STANDUP FOR KIDS—DC chapter, where he still serves as Director of Training.
-He has been a Board Member since 2015.
+He has been a National Board Member since 2015.

 Ameen earned his B.A. in Psychology from Northwestern University, his M.A. in Mental Health Counseling from Boston College, and his Ph.D. in Counseling Psychology from University of Miami.
 Eddy was formally “The Person of The Day” in a Huffington Post article for his involvement with STANDUP FOR KIDS.

 In addition, Ameen provides pro-bono psychological evaluations to asylum seekers and leads a D.C. based LGBT youth advocacy coalition.

 CARLOS APONTE, Member at Large